andrewvy/peach-client/README.md

 Peach.getConnections();
 // Gets statuses of friends in your circle.

+Peach.getConnectionsExplore();
+// Gets explore connections.
+(Friends of friends not in your circle).

+Peach.checkForUnreadActivity();
+// Checks for any unread activity.

+Peach.getActivityFeed();
+// Gets your activity feed.

 Peach.post({});
 // Undocumented, raw access to the 'post' endpoint.

 Peach.postText("hello");
 // Posts a simple text message.

+Peach.changeDisplayName("FooBar");
+// Changes your display name

+Peach.changeName("foobar");
+// Changes your username

+Peach.resetPassword();
+// Resets your password and sends you an email with the reset link.
 ```